maplibre/maputnik/README.md

 ## Develop

 Maputnik is written in ES6 and is using [React](https://github.com/facebook/react), [Immutable.js](https://facebook.github.io/immutable-js/) and [Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/).

+We ensure building and developing Maputnik works with

+- Linux, OSX and Windows
+- Node 5.11

 Install the deps, start the dev server and open the web browser on `http://localhost:8888/`.